Simple-Robotics/code-analysis-tools/README.md

 hwloc-bind pu:2 -- my_exe
 ```

-You can then watch where process are running with:
+You can then watch where processes are running with:

 ```bash
 lstopo --ps